 A simple way to stay on track and keep your finances organized is by setting up automatic deposits or transfers to separate accounts.
 This can be done through your employer or through online banking.
 If you’re not keeping 10%, start now.

-Maintaining financial balance with the 10-20-70 Rule, you’ll have the money you need for your past, present and future.
+By maintaining a financial balance with the 10-20-70 rule of budgeting, you’ll have the money you need for your past, present, and future.

-When people use the 70-20-10 Rule, they have good financial balance and long-term financial stability.
+When people use the 70-20-10 rule for money, they have good financial balance and long-term financial stability.
 It’s a reliable way to figure out how much of your paycheck you should save.
-As you read in the article, when someone has no debt, the 70-20-10 Rule can become a 70-30 Rule where you live on 70% and save up to 30%!
+As you read in the article, when someone has no debt, the 70-20-10 rule can become a 70-30 Rule where you live on 70% and save up to 30%!

-We encourage you to use Layla’s workflow to figure out your 70-20-10 amounts and put the 70-20-10 Rule to work right away.
-When people use the 70-20-10 Rule, they keep more of the money they make, and they have financial peace of mind.
+We encourage you to use Layla’s workflow to figure out your 70-20-10 amounts and put the 70-20-10 rule for money to work right away.
+When people use the 70-20-10 rule, they keep more of the money they make, and they have financial peace of mind.

-Layla, thank you for sharing this tried and true Rule.
+Layla, thank you for sharing the 70-20-10 rule for money.
 It would be great if this was taught in school!